 - The backstory of the character Deedee in Buried.

 - The Bill has had many storylines involving abusive husbands and boyfriends and it was revealed that the character Jim Carver was being beaten by his wife Marie.

 - Homeand Away: Donna's ex boyfriend.

-- Played quite straight on Dexter with Paul, Rita's ex-husband, who raped Rita, and on at least one occasion, threatened to take her kids away from her.
+- Paul (Rita's ex-husband) raped Rita and on at least one occasion threatened to take her kids away from her.
 During one particularly nasty baiting of Dexter, the titular character finally loses his cool and hits Paul in the face with a frying pan.